ATATC/CSISU23/Extension - Real AI.md

 | 23m17 | 40000       | 16         | 4           | 0          |
 | 23m18 | 8000        | 16         | 6           | 0          |

+## Testing

-#### Evaluation
+### Evaluation

+A variety of versions are trained with different hyperparameters.
+When testing the performance, they commonly show weakness in making appropriate decisions.
+Some of them even output invalid indexes or surrender prematurely.

-Each model is tested for 10k games.
+Each model is tested for 10k games against a `tictactoe.framework.RandomPlayer`.
 As there are random factors, the result might be slightly different every time.

 **WP** shows two probabilities which are the chance that the model wins and the chance the opponent wins respectively.

 **CD** shows the distribution of different conditions as `{someone won} / {tied} / {someone surrendered}`.

-##### Playing as The First Player
+#### Playing as The First Player

 | Model | WP            | CD                |
 | ----- | ------------- | ----------------- |